Everyone loves a great plot twist.

-- Throughout your story, the suspect of a crime seems to be guilty.
+- Throughout your story, the suspect of a crime seems to be guilty and is perceived to be an evil villain.
 Towards the end of the story, new information comes to light that proves the original suspect’s innocence.

 - A young child makes a birthday wish as she blows the candles out on her cake.
 The problem is that her birthday wish comes true.
 At the end of the story, the narrator reveals their identity.
 They are not the objective, detached narrators you thought they were, but one of the minor characters from the story.

 - A detective almost cracks a case wide open, but his investigation is shut down when he approaches his superiors with new information.
 Unbeknownst to those above him, he takes the investigation into his own hands and discovers that the police captain has a second job.